uktrade/directory-ui-export-readiness/article/templates/article/markdown/15_franchise-your-business.md

 Like licensing, franchise agreements are for a fixed amount of time and need to be renewed.
 They are usually longer than license agreements.

 Monitoring quality and standards can be time consuming, particularly if you have several franchises in different countries.
-You&rsquo;ll need to be aware of the legal requirements of each country and prepared for extra administrative work.
+You&rsquo;ll need to be aware of the legal requirements of each country and prepare for extra administrative work.